robinsmith-source/sdi/docs/chapters/02-using-ssh.md

 The connection from `learn` to `klausur` should succeed without a passphrase prompt if the key for `klausur` is in your local `ssh-agent`.

-### Host Hopping

-In this exercise, simulate a scenario where Host B is only accessible from Host A.

-1. **Setup**:
-   - You'll need two remote hosts: Host A (your jump host) and Host B (your target host).
-   - Ensure you can SSH into Host A from your local machine using key-based authentication (with your key in `ssh-agent`).
-   - Ensure Host B is configured to accept your SSH public key for authentication.
-   - For testing, Host B should ideally _not_ be directly accessible from your local machine, or its firewall should block direct SSH from you while allowing it from Host A.
-2. **Enable Agent Forwarding**:
-   - On your local workstation, edit your `~/.ssh/config` to enable agent forwarding for connections to Host A.
-3. **Test Forwarding**:
-   - Login to Host A by SSH from your local workstation.
-   - From the SSH session on Host A, attempt to SSH into Host B. This connection should now succeed without requiring a passphrase, using your forwarded agent.
-4. **Return and Test Direct Access (Control)**:
-   - Close both SSH connections, returning to your local workstation.
-   - Attempt to login directly to Host B from your local workstation.
-If it was configured to be inaccessible directly, this should fail, confirming the hop was necessary.
-5. **Observe**:
-   - Login to Host B (via Host A).
-   - While on Host B, try logging in to Host A. What do you observe?
-Why does this happen?
-(Hint: Agent forwarding is typically one-way from your client through the jump host.)

 ## 4. SSH Port Forwarding

 SSH port forwarding (also known as SSH tunneling) creates a secure connection that forwards traffic from a port on one machine to a port on another machine, through the SSH connection.